VHF - UHF Diplexer

 Let's Begin the Project

-Making of the coils
+Making of the Coils

+You are going to need approximately 400mm in total of enameled copper wire to make the coils.
 There are two sizes of the coils that we need to make.

 To make the coils, use a 1mm Enameled Copper Wire.

-First, make the coil for L2. start winding the wire tightly around a 5mm bolt.
+First, make the coil for L2.
+Start winding the wire tightly around a 5mm bolt.

 It may be easier to scrape the coating off while it is still on the bolt.
-Also to tin each of the ends of the coil.

 To get the coil now made off the bolt, unscrew the bolt from the coil.